aybehrouz/argennon/gfm/avm.md

 #### Exceptions

 An exception is thrown programmatically using the `athrow` instruction.
-Exceptions can also be thrown by various Algorand Virtual Machine instructions if they detect an abnormal condition.
+Exceptions can also be thrown by various Argennon Virtual Machine instructions if they detect an abnormal condition.
 Some exceptions are not catchable and will always abort the execution of the smart contract.

 #### Method Invocation Completion